10,3 million (2017)

 Portugal stole my heart from the first second.
 One of the last countries in Europe we had left to visit, turned out to be so much better than we ever imagined.
 The people, the nature and the price level.

 Portugal is located in the southwest corner of Europe, on the fresh winds of the Atlantic coast.
 In the south, you'll find the popular Algarve, with its dramatic beaches and alluring (but chilly) waves.
 In the center of Portugal is the country's capital, Lisbon, where the trams squeak in the small streets among the many beautiful houses with hand-painted tiles.
-In the north meanders Douro Valley down to the country's second largest city Porto, a region with many vineyards and exciting architecture.
+In the north meanders Douro Valley down to the country's second largest city Oporto, a region with many vineyards and exciting architecture.
 But Portugal is not only the mainland, but the country also consists of the two island groups Madeira and The azores which offers a temperate climate and verdant slopes all year round.

 1. Visit vineyards in the Douro Valley